EricFillion/CMPE-327/Documentation/Tests/r8-404page.md

 - Validate that the resulting page contains the text '404'
 - Validate that the resulting page contains the text 'error'

-## R8.1.2 - For any other requests except the ones above, the system should return a 404 error (GET on POST-only pages)
+## R8.1.2 - For any requests except those in the specification's routes table, the system should return a 404 error (GET on POST-only pages)
 Mocking:

 N/A